-Q How can I be part of the national Valproate Integrated Quality Improvement Programme? А Join the collaboration space at Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
-Request invites to group meetings and workshops at england.medicinessafetyimprovementprogramme@nhs.net Q When and where will the new supporting materials like the new ARAF, RAF for men, patient card and leaflet and healthcare professional information be available? А These are available at Epilim 200 mg Gastro-resistant tablets - Risk Management Materials - (emc) (medicines.org.uk) and Valproate safety measures - GOV.UK (www.gov.uk) Q The new ARAF for women and RAF for men are editable PDFs.
-Does it still need a A wet signature?
-No. Wet signatures are not required by initiating specialist, countersigning specialist nor patient/parent/carer.
+Q How can I be part of the national Valproate Integrated Quality Improvement Programme? Α Join the collaboration space at Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
+Request invites to group meetings and workshops at england.medicinessafetyimprovementprogramme@nhs.net Q When and where will the new supporting materials like the new ARAF, RAF for men, patient card and leaflet and healthcare professional information be available? Α These are available at Epilim 200 mg Gastro-resistant tablets - Risk Managemer Materials - (emc) (medicines.org.uk) and Valproate safety measures - GOV.UK (www.gov.uk) Q The new ARAF for women and RAF for men are editable PDFs.
+Does it still need a wet signature?
+A No. Wet signatures are not required by initiating specialist, countersigning specialist nor patient/parent/carer.
 Q How will we confirm that people are on a suitable contraceptive and that they remain on it? Α There will need to be local arrangements for this.
-Please contribute any examples to england.medicinessafetyimprovementprogramme@nhs.net for sharing on Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
-Q What is considered "highly effective" contraception? А The SPC states "At least one effective method of contraception (preferably a user independent form such as an intra-uterine device or implant) or two complementary forms of contraception including a barrier method should be used.
-Individual circumstances should be evaluated in each case, when choosing the contraception method involving the patient in the discussion, to guarantee her engagement and compliance with the chosen measures."
+Please contribute any examples to england.medicinessafetyimprovementprogramme@nhs.net_for sharing on Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
+Q What is considered "highly effective" contraception? Α The SPC states "At least one effective method of contraception (preferably a user independent form such as an intra-uterine device or implant) or two complement forms of contraception including a barrier method should be used.
+Individ circumstances should be evaluated in each case, when choosing the con method involving the patient in the discussion, to guarantee her engagement compliance with the chosen measures."
 The terms "highly effective" and "user independent" can be used interchangeably.
+C uniled by Tony, Jamieson on hehalf of members of the Valoroate Integrated Quality Programme